 The role of the Compensation and Human Resources Committee is to assist the Board in oversight regarding the President and CEO and senior leadership evaluation, compensation, and succession planning; organizational structure, code of conduct and ethics framework; human resources planning, policy and reporting; occupational health and safety planning, policy and reporting; and pension plan and group RRSPs.

-The role of the Finance and Audit Committee is to approve, monitor, evaluate, advise and make recommendations on financial matters affecting the organization and its related entities.
+The role of the Finance and Risk Management Committee is to approve, monitor, evaluate, advise and make recommendations on financial matters affecting the organization and its related entities.
 The mandate of the Committee involves four oversight roles: audit, financial reporting, investments and organizational risk.

 The role of the Governance Committee is to advise and support the Board of Directors on matters of governance policy, and recruit individuals for election to the Board of Directors in keeping with sections 3 and 4 of The Good Samaritan Society Bylaws.